spectralpython/spectralpython.github.io/sphinx/index.rst

 News
 ----

+2016-06-18 : SPy 0.18 fixes several bugs and has improved ENVI header support.

 2015-11-11 : SPy 0.17 enables mapping class labels between images.

     Class labels can be mapped between images (e.g., from an unsupervised